UCAT Route Optimization Plan

 The 2017 Transit Systems Integration Plan proposed double the fixed route trips on weekdays (to 65 trips from Citibus' 33 trips) plus on demand service in 4 areas (including Wilbur) in Kingston.
 In the end, none of that came to pass.
 What's different this time around?

-Tanya G asked 3 days agoThe planning team behind the integration of Citibus and UCAT systems believed that that process presented both an opportunity and a challenge, which is why the plan set ambitious goals for improving the system.
+Tanya G asked 3 months agoThe planning team behind the integration of Citibus and UCAT systems believed that that process presented both an opportunity and a challenge, which is why the plan set ambitious goals for improving the system.
 Ultimately, due to budgetary, staff and technological constraints, implementation of those improvements was postponed.
 In February 2020 the COVID-19 pandemic brought a wave of stay-at-home orders that drastically decreased in-person attendance at workplaces, schools, restaurants, and events.
 As a result, transit ridership decreased 81 percent between April 2019 and April 2020, and 97 percent of the 518 agencies that reported service information to FTA reduced service.
 This created an enormous challenge for transit agencies, including UCAT.
 UCTC is hopeful that UCAT and Ulster County Government will be able to utilize these new recommendations to improve service in the months and years ahead.

 -